Altered Taste Sensation Symptom and How to Manage It

 Signs and Symptoms

-You may experience a changed sense of taste whether you are eating or drinking.
+You may experience a changed taste, whether eating or drinking.
 Some people express dissatisfaction with tastes that are unpleasantly sweet, metallic, bitter, or salty.

 While dysgeusia seldom results in nausea, it can make it difficult to enjoy certain or all foods.
 Furthermore, dysgeusia frequently results in food aversion.